dolphindb/release/1.00/README.md

 * Added math functions:`sinh, cosh, tanh, asinh, acosh, atanh, deg2rad, rad2deg`. (**1.00.7**)
 * Added linear programming function: `linprog`. (**1.00.7**)
 * Added function `hashBucket` to calculate the partition index of the data to be written, which is convenient for parallel writing. (**1.00.8**)
+* Added function `capacity` to get the capacity of a vector, i.e. the number of elements it can hold based on the current memory allocation. (**1.00.9**)

 > Bug fix: